Contact Lens Exam in Pembroke Pines

 Contact Lens Exam Follow-Up Visit

 Your optometrist may ask you to schedule an additional appointment so that we can assess whether your contact lenses are a good fit.
 We will also see if your eyes are properly adjusting to the contact lenses.
-Contact us today to book your contact lens exam at our office in Pembroke Pines.

 Order Contact Lenses Online